-- Minimum of three to five years (full-time equivalent) of recent progressively responsible experience in the areas of responsibility managing and leading compliance with Title IX, equal employment opportunity, discrimination, harassment and retaliation programs
+- Minimum of five or more years (full-time equivalent) of recent progressively responsible experience in the areas of responsibility managing and leading compliance with Title IX, equal employment opportunity, discrimination, harassment, and retaliation programs in a higher education environment.

-- Demonstrated working knowledge of current state and federal laws and regulations, institution-specific policies, practices and procedures, identified best practices and trends in the field of education related to discrimination, harassment and retaliation practices that violate Title IX, Title VII, the Clery Act, VAWA, ADA, ADEA, all as amended where applicable, and other federal and state anti-discrimination laws, regulations and requirement
+- Demonstrated working knowledge of current state and federal laws and regulations, institution-specific policies, practices and procedures, identified best practices and trends in the field of education related to discrimination, harassment and retaliation practices that violate Title IX, Title VII, the Clery Act, the Violence Against Women Act (VAWA), the Americans With Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA) (all as amended, where applicable), and other federal and state anti-discrimination laws, regulations, and requirements.

-- Skilled in effective investigation techniques and ability to analyze information and data to reach sound decisions and conclusions
+- Skilled investigator using effective techniques and ability to analyze information and data to reach sound decisions and conclusions.

-- Ability to compile, analyze and report statistical data
+- Ability to compile, analyze and report relevant data.

-- Ability to handle confidential information with tact and discretion and recognizes the confidential nature of ArtCenter business and to appropriately handle confidential and sensitive issues, content, and language in managing the anti-discrimination investigations, complaints, reports, data, etc.
+- Ability to handle confidential information with tact and discretion, recognizing the confidential nature of ArtCenter business, and to appropriately handle confidential and sensitive issues, content, and language in managing the anti-discrimination investigations, complaints, reports, data, etc.

-- Excellent oral, written, interpersonal communication skills, emotional intelligence and proficient in Microsoft Office Suite
+- Excellent oral, written, interpersonal communication skills, emotional intelligence and proficiency using Microsoft Office Suite.

-- Advanced degree in a related field (law, higher education administration) or Juris Doctorate
+- Graduate or Advanced degree in a related field (e.g., law, higher education administration).

 Administration, Programming, Compliance and Investigations — 45%